T/4 Andrew J. Napier was born on January 23, 1915, in Breathitt County, Kentucky. He was

 Palawan Island.
 During the first 48 hours off Palawan, five POWs died.
 The POWs realized that the Japanese

 had removed the light bulbs from the lighting system, but that they had not turned off the power.
-They figured
+They figured out

-discovered what had been done, they turned off the power.
+what had been done, they turned off the power.

 The POWs began developing heat blisters, and the Japanese conceded that more POWs would die